 A new pub/bar/eatery hang out zone on the Cowley Road on the site of the old Elm Tree pub.
-Has a welcoming ethos and want to be doing something a bit different from your regular pub or bar, opening itself out to being used by local people; there is a space for pop-up shops on Saturdays, they are planning to have pingpong tournaments, groovy quizzes, maybe live gigs, and different local DJ's on Fridays and Saturday nights, when they are until 2am.
+Has a welcoming ethos and want to be doing something a bit different from your regular pub or bar, opening itself out to being used by local people; there is a space for pop-up shops on Saturdays, they are planning to have pingpong tournaments, groovy quizzes, maybe live gigs, and different local DJ's on Fridays and Saturday nights, when they are open until 2am.
 Happy hour 5 - 7pm.

 Opening hours: Sun - Thurs: midday - midnight; Fri & Sat: midday - 2am; kitchen open daily, closes at 10pm.